Mark Copelovitch

 For further information, please consult the Chair website and Professor Copelovitch’s personal webpage at: https://www.markcopelovitch.com/

-The Jean Monnet Chair is a teaching post with a specialization in European Union (EU) Studies.
+The Jean Monnet Chair is a teaching post specializing in European Union (EU) Studies, co-financed by the EU’s Erasmus + Programme.
 Based on a competitive global selection process, the Commission awards the Chair to qualified professors who enhance EU studies through their teaching, research, and outreach activities.
-The Jean Monnet Chair is co-financed by the EU’s Erasmus + Programme, and there are currently only ten Chairs in the United States.
-As Jean Monnet Chair, Copelovitch will pursue a multi-faceted program of teaching and research, with an emphasis on the political economy of European Monetary Union, political conflict within the EU and its member-states over policy responses to economic crises, and the EU’s increasingly prominent role in international trade, monetary, and financial governance.
+Currently, ten individuals hold the Chairs in the United States.

 “I am honored to receive this recognition from the European Union and delighted to continue the Jean Monnet Chair legacy at UW-Madison,” said Copelovitch.
 “The Jean Monnet Chair in the EU and the Global Economy comes at a crucial time, with both the EU and the global economy facing serious challenges, including the war in Ukraine, high inflation, authoritarian threats to democracy, climate change, and the rise of China.
 I look forward to involving my students and colleagues in exploring all aspects of these challenges and issues.”